 “I like a co-worker, but I know it’s wrong and inappropriate to mix my personal life with my business life, right?”.

-“I love my spouse, but I don’t want to hurt him/her by telling them that I’m not feeling sexually fulfilled, what should I do?”.
+“I love my spouse, but I don’t want to hurt him/her by telling them that I’m not feeling sexually fulfilled, I may start using the Sex Drive Stimulator to improve my sex life”.

 “I’m not sure if the person I’m with is the ‘one’ for me, but do you ever really know if someone is right for you?”.